TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

    ],

-The options (*items*) are given in an array and each option is an array itself containing the label and the key used for persist the selected option in the database.
+The options (*items*) are given in an array and each option is an array itself containing the label and the key used to persist the selected option in the database.

 .. figure:: /Images/6-Persistence/figure-6-6.png